ztaira/zachs_resume/README.md

 # zachs_resume
-Hack-a-Week 8: An easy, memorable way to download my resume from the terminal.
+Hack-a-Week 8: My resume in LaTeX.

 ### Usage:
 - From a terminal, run the following command: